← Home·This page is provided in English only.

 Overview

-The application runs as a modern web app.
-Real-time game state and persistence are provided by a hosted backend service; optional in-app purchases are processed by Stripe (payment UI may include cards and wallet methods such as Apple Pay or Google Pay where available).
+The product is available as a browser-based web app and as a native iOS app on the App Store.
+Both clients share the same hosted backend for real-time game state and persistence.
+Optional paid extras in the browser are processed by Stripe (cards and wallet methods such as Apple Pay or Google Pay where available); in the iOS app, purchases use Apple In-App Purchase only.
 The player-facing interface is in Ukrainian; legal pages are Ukrainian; this overview is English-only by design.

 Identity & sessions